freeCodeCamp/chinese/chinese/articles/build-a-blog-website-with-ghost-api-and-nextjs.md

 These Node packages can help you speed up your development process.
 Make sure to install all the below packages to follow along with this guide:

-### Node packages to install:
+### Node packages to install

 1. `pnpm add @tryghost/content-api`(required)
 2. `pnpm add @types/tryghost__content-api` (required by TypeScript)
 3. `pnpm add tailwindcss postcss autoprefixer`
 4. `pnpm add  @tailwindcss/typography`
 5. `pnpm add react-icons`
 6. `pnpm add date-fns`
 7. `pnpm add next-themes`
 8. `pnpm add @radix-ui/react-popover`

 Here's what each of these packages does:

 - [@tryghost/content-api](https://www.npmjs.com/package/@tryghost/content-api) package is a Ghost JavaScript Client Library for fetching [content API](https://ghost.org/docs/content-api/) data.
 - [@types/tryghost\_\_content-api](https://www.npmjs.com/package/@types/tryghost__content-api) package contains type definitions for @tryghost/content-api.
 - TailwindCSS, autoprefixer, and PostCSS are packages required for [Tailwind CSS](https://beta.nextjs.org/docs/styling/tailwind-css).
 - [@tailwindcss/typography](https://tailwindcss.com/docs/typography-plugin) package for handling dynamic typography with Tailwind CSS.
 - The [next-themes](https://www.npmjs.com/package/next-themes) package enables themes like switching from dark to light mode on your site.
 - The [react-icons](https://www.npmjs.com/package/react-icons) package provides lots of SVG icons for the project.
 This way, you do not need to download them manually.
 - [@radix-ui/react-popover](https://www.radix-ui.com/docs/primitives/components/popover#installation) is part of the Radix UI ecosystem.
 I choose the Radix popover component for the design of the search component on the site.
 - [date-fns](https://www.npmjs.com/package/date-fns) package helps convert your `published_at` date into a different date format.

 ## What to Know Before Following This Tutorial